Preparing for Birth: Setting the Stage

 What is the rate of cesarean births compared to other hospitals?

-Home Birth and the Birthing Center
+Home Birth and the Birth Center

 Photo by John Looy on Unsplash

-Who Should Be Present During the Birth?
+Who Should Be Present at the Birth?

 -